 When you are deciding on a PCP, you may refer to our Provider Directory.
 Using the Doctor Search tool on our website provides the most up-to-date information.
-Once you have made a choice, you should call Customer Service (see the number on the back of this booklet).
-A Customer Service representative will verify that the PCP you have chosen is accepting new patients.
+Once you have made a choice, you should call Member Services (see the number on the back of this document).
+A Member Services representative will verify that the PCP you have chosen is accepting new patients.